Pvt. Emerson Samuel Rex

 goodbye to his wife, Genevive Manthey-Rex, and

 baby.
-He then returned to Camp Polk,
+He returned to Camp Polk, Louisiana,

-Louisiana, and prepared for shipment overseas.
+and prepared for shipment overseas.

 Emerson took part in the death march and concluded that although they were treated poorly, the Americans were treated better than the Filipinos.
 He watched as Filipino prisoners were bayoneted or roughed up by the guards.
 It was his belief this was done because they had chosen to fight alongside the Americans against other Asians.

 On the "Death March," the only water that Emerson and the other Prisoners Of War were allowed to drink was from the wallows of caribou or from the ditches alongside the road.
 The water in the ditches often had dead soldiers floating in it.
 Unlike many of the POWs, Emerson had iodine, which he had hidden during the shakedowns by the Japanese, which he used to disinfect the water and make it safe to drink.

 When this was